-A new children’s and adolescent mental health inpatient unit serving the young people of Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire was opened to guests today.
+Health Stars was proud to play a key part in supported the children’s and adolescent mental health inpatient unit serving the young people of Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire, which opened in Jan 2020.

-The unit, based on Walker Street, Hull includes nine general adolescent beds and four Psychiatric Intensive Care beds for young people with severe and complex mental health difficulties.
-The in-patients unit will treat young people struggling with a wide range of mental health issues such as depression, severe anxiety, psychosis and eating disorders providing a comprehensive recovery focussed treatment approach and education programme
+Inspire, based on Walker Street, Hull includes nine general adolescent beds and four Psychiatric Intensive Care beds for young people with severe and complex mental health difficulties.
+The in-patients unit treats young people struggling with a wide range of mental health issues such as depression, severe anxiety, psychosis and eating disorders providing a comprehensive recovery focussed treatment approach and education programme.

-Humber Trust Charity, Health Stars raised over £300,000 through their Impact Appeal which has been used to enhance the unit with special touches and enhanced features.
-The appeal was launched on World Mental Health Day 2018 with the initial ambition to raise £250,000.
-Fund raised have provided everything from enhanced gardens to gaming equipment and a fully equipped gym to allow occupational therapists to work with young people through art, exercise and more.
+Health Stars raised over £300,000 through their Impact Appeal which has been used to enhance the unit with special touches and enhanced features.
+Funds raised have provided everything from enhanced gardens to gaming equipment and a fully equipped gym to allow occupational therapists to work with young people through art, exercise and more.
 Health Stars also ran a public competition to name the unit, with the winning suggestion ‘Inspire’ been selected by a panel of young people.

 Above and beyond NHS core services, through the investment in people; environments; resources; training and research.